Liberation Army of the South: Background

 The Zapatistas were formed in Morelos, a small and densely populated state with a largely agricultural economy.
 Most inhabitants lived in indigenous Nahua villages and worked common land prior to the Porfiriato.
 However, the completion of the Interoceanic Railway between Mexico City and Veracruz in 1891 led to significant change in the local economy.
 It became profitable to produce sugar for export, and these new haciendas came in conflict over land, labor, and water with the indigenous villages.
 Hacendado-friendly courts awarded the orchards, fields, and water sources of the villages to the haciendas.
 Between 1884 and 1905, eighteen towns in Morelos disappeared as lands were taken away.
 Deprived of their means of subsistence, the population of Morelos was suffering from famine and general impoverishment by the turn of the century.
 Thousands had become wage laborers on the haciendas or left the state entirely to seek work elsewhere.

 In 1909, Pablo Escandón y Barrón became governor in a rigged election, siding even more aggressively with the hacendados.
 In response, village leaders including Emiliano Zapata, Gabriel Tepepa, and Pablo Torres Burgos formed a local defense committee.
-When news of Francisco Madero's Plan of San Luis Potosí reached Moreloas, the committee took up arms to support his cause in February 1911.
+When news of Francisco Madero's Plan of San Luis Potosí reached Morelos, the committee took up arms to support his cause in February 1911.